ODS

 • Special Dietary needs must be expressed by the first day of training; an email can be sent to the class team prior to arrival.
 OTCN will do everything possible to accommodate special needs without compromising training.

-1. What religious accommodations are made at OTCN?
+1. What religious accommodations (RA) are made at OTCN?

-1. If I am prior military service from a different branch of the military, how do I find out what ribbons and medals I am authorized to wear?
+2. If I am prior military service from a different branch of the military, how do I find out what ribbons and medals I am authorized to wear?
+Please click on the link to see authorized awards and medals from other services.
+Medals-Awards from Other Services.pdf (navy.mil)

 • Civilian clothes are only authorized when traveling to and from ODS.
 Uniforms will be worn during all liberty periods.
-Civilian clothes worn between arriving at ODS and the first evolution on Sunday afternoon should be casual and professional, i.e., no tank-tops, open-toed shoes, or plain white tee-shirts.
+Civilian clothes worn between arriving at ODS and the first evolution on Sunday should be business casual, i.e., no tank-tops, open-toed shoes, or plain white tee-shirts.

-1. What kinds of hairstyles are authorized for women?
+4. What Kinds of hairstyles are authorized for women?
 Will I have time to groom my hair on a daily basis?

 • For authorized hair styles, please look at the Navy Uniform Regulations Chapter two at the following link: Navy Regulations Personal Appearance

-• You will normally have 20-30 minutes in the morning for all morning hygiene.
+• You will normally have 20-30 minutes in the morning for all morning hygiene (shower, get dressed, and groom your hair)

-• You will need a small to medium notebook and 3-4 black pens (do not bring expensive pens) for notetaking.
+• It is recommended to bring a small to medium notebook and 3-4 black pens (do not bring expensive pens) for notetaking.

 • Please see required items section.

 • Yes.
-Please be advised we do have wireless internet capability.
+Please be advised that we do have wireless internet capability at King Hall.
+There is limited free WiFi but there are data packages that can be purchased – both group and individual.
 Also, there are computers available for you to use while at ODS.
-Access to personal email accounts (g-mail, yahoo, hotmail) is not accessible on these computers.
+Access to personal email accounts (g-mail, yahoo, hotmail) is generally not accessible on these computers.
+Many classes do set-up google drives for any class material that needs to be disseminated.

 • You do NOT need to purchase any uniforms prior to reporting to ODS.
-The second day is uniform issue, and everything will be available for purchase on that day.
-However, please bring any serviceable Navy uniforms that you already have to avoid the need to purchase them again while at ODS.
+Again, please see the OCS issued tab for guidance on what to purchase, if anything.
+Everything will be available for purchase on the main uniform issue days However, please bring any serviceable Navy uniforms that you already have to avoid the need to purchase them again while at ODS.

 • Please go to the required paperwork section.
 If you still have your original enlisted service record, bring it.
 It will need to be mailed to PERS to be archived.
 You should make a copy of it prior to that.